Family in Vantaa

 E-mail: vantaa.hautaustoimi(at)evl.fi

-If someone close to you dies suddenly, you can get help for recovering from the difficult experience and support with coping with the loss from Vantaa’s Social and Crisis Emergency Services (sosiaali- ja kriisipäivystys).
+If someone close to you dies suddenly, you can get help in processing the difficult experience and support in coping with the loss from Social and Crisis Emergency Services (sosiaali- ja kriisipäivystys).
 The helpline is always open.

 Read more: When a close family member dies in Finland.